partrickJhonson/beef/Installation.md

 ## Installation on Linux

-Note, in any place listing RVM installation instructions you can replcae them with this two steps:
+Note, in any place listing RVM installation instructions you can replace them with this two steps:

 1. get ruby - assuming you do not want RVM and know a way to get ruby
 2. run: `gem install bundler`